johnnovak/gridmonger-site/source/moving-around.rst

 .. admonition:: About Vim
    :class: sidenote about-vim

-   If you're not a programmer, you're probably wondering what the heck this Vim thing is about!
+   If you're not a programmer, you're probably wondering what the hell this Vim thing is about!
 In short, Vim is a programmer's text-editor for people who know how to touch type.
 One of its iconic features is to allow typists to move the cursor without lifting their hands from the `home row